Youth

 Baby Boom 2.0?

-Admittedly the total number of registered births grew to record levels after 2004.
-Despite the decade-long reversal in the 1970s, the overall trend in total birth numbers since 1935 has indeed been upward:
+Admittedly the total number of registered births grew to record levels after 2007.
+Despite the decade-long reversal in the 1970s, the overall trend in total registered births since 1935 has indeed been upward:

 Yet a more interesting trend can be observed in the total fertility rate and the number of births per capita (ie. the total number of births divided by the total population):

-Aside from a tiny reversal around 2008, these charts show the relentless decline in the proportion of children born in the last fifty years.
+Aside from a small reversal peaking in 2008, along with a post-COVID bump in 2021, these charts show a relentless decline in the proportion of children born in the last fifty years.

 Graph data is derived from: ABS Historical Population